 10:15 – 11:15 am Worship Service with Children’s Message

-Mon, December 31 New Year’New Year’s Day, No OfWed, January 20
+Wed, January 20

-6:00-7:00 pm Yoga in the Ed Building - All are welcome!!2
+6:00-7:00 pm Yoga in the Ed Building - All are welcome!!

 Gift Card for Mike Fry – who has been working hard to get the heat working as well as working on the electric box located in the boiler room.
 We are very grateful for Mike’s knowledge and skill and willingness to do this work for free.
 If you would like to contribute to a gift card for Mike, please place your donation in the offering plate by January 24 and mark as thank you gift to Mike.